davepagurek/Duchamp/README.md

 # Duchamp
-Creates a <a href="https://upload.wikimedia.org/wikipedia/en/archive/c/c0/20150719231100%21Duchamp_-_Nude_Descending_a_Staircase.jpg">Nude Descending Staircase</a>-like image given a video file
+Often times, <a href="https://en.wikipedia.org/wiki/Cubism">Cubist</a> paintings reduce the dimensionality of the subject.
+Multiple angles can be compressed into a single image, or in the case of <a href="https://upload.wikimedia.org/wikipedia/en/archive/c/c0/20150719231100%21Duchamp_-_Nude_Descending_a_Staircase.jpg">Nude Descending Staircase</a>, time is compressed into a single image.
+This program takes a video and condenses it into one image in the style of the Cubists.

 ## Examples
 ### Without tesselation